This page will be updated as we receive feedback and learn more about how the plans are being used.

 How do can I get a hard copy of the plan that I want to use?

 The templates are designed to be printed in a large format that is required for permit review.
 The print size of each page will be 24” x 36” which is the standard size for architectural blueprints.
 Full color printing is recommended for easier reading.
 Download the template you would like to use and save it on a thumb drive to take the file to a print shop to have the template printed.
 You may also be able to upload the files to the print shop to be printed for pick up if that service is available.
+A list of print shops familiar with the templates can be found here.

 Will any of these plans fit my site?